 Figure 1.
 Categories of environmental issues and indicators assessed in the Urban Environment and Social Inclusion Index (UESI).

-The UESI uses primary and secondary data primarily from large-scale remote sensing datasets and open-source geospatial data, such as OpenStreetMap.
-We also collect census neighborhood and block-level data on population and income.
-Secondary datasets used in the UESI are restricted to the water stress indicator, which uses the Nature Conservancy‘s Urban Water Blueprint data to assess surface water stress (see Water Resource Management issue profile and Metadata for more details).
+Unlike nationally-derived datasets, spatially explicit information at sub-urban level is generated with much less consistency.
+To overcome this limitation, the UESI uses primary and secondary data primarily from large-scale remote sensing datasets and open-source geospatial data, such as OpenStreetMap, which is integrated with official administrative data on population and income collected at the neighborhood and block-level.
 The UESI applies a set of criteria to determine which datasets to select for inclusion (see Box 1: Guiding Principles for Indicator Selection in the UESI).

 All sources of data are publicly available and include:

-- Official statistics measured and formally reported by governments through a census or other data collection effort.
+- Official statistics on population and income from national and local governments collected through census or other initiatives.

-For the socioeconomic, we prioritized the use of census and statistical income data, but for some cities, this data was not possible to obtain.
-To overcome this problem, primarily for the Equity calculations, we used a proxy for neighborhood-level income data, which is Gross Domestic Product (GDP) data from a globally generated dataset (Kummu et. al. 2018).4Kummu, M., Taka, M., & Guillaume, J. H. (2018).
-Gridded global datasets for gross domestic product and Human Development Index over 1990–2015.
-Scientific data, 5, 180004.
-While not equivalent to income per capita data, it is considered the best available proxy.
-For the sake of transparency, the UESI classifies cities as Tier I (i.e., cities that have income per capita data available) and Tier II (i.e., cities where we use GDP per capita) to designate potential differences when comparing these cities’ equity indicators.
-We encourage Tier II cities to get in touch with us with income per capita data if it is available.
+For the socioeconomic variables, we prioritized the use of official population and income data from national, regional or local authorities, but for many cities, we were unable to obtain this data either because it is not readily available from official websites, or because the data does not exist (i.e. many countries and cities don’t measure or openly report income as a continuous variable but as part of other variables such as socioeconomic status or poverty status).
+To overcome this problem, primarily for the Equity calculations, we use a proxy for neighborhood-level income data, which is the Gross Domestic Product (GDP) data from a globally generated dataset (Kummu et. al. 2018).
+While not equivalent to income per capita data, we consider it the best available proxy.
+For the sake of transparency, the UESI classifies cities as Tier I (i.e. cities that have income per capita data available) and Tier II (i.e. cities where we use GDP per capita) to designate potential differences when comparing these cities’ equity indicators, considering that Tier II cities might have different results on the equity indicators if GDP distribution is in reality not similar to the income distribution.
+We encourage Tier II cities to get in touch with us with their neighborhood-level income per capita data if it is available.

 Box 1: Guiding Principles for Indicator Selection in the UESI